 - Makes sure services promote independence, productivity, and inclusion

 When you have a DD Waiver, your Service Coordinator is an employee of DDD.
-There are offices across the state, so you can work with a local office.
+There are offices across the state, so you work with a local office.

 Read MoreShow Less